 - Connect your past career to your future goals.
 Whether you plan to take your career in a completely different direction, make a small career pivot or return to the same company post-MBA, it is important to connect your past to your future.

 - Include career goals that are focused and attainable.
-Your career essay should be specific and generally include both a short-term and long-term goal (though of course pay attention to each specific question’s wording).
+Your career essay should be specific and generally include both a short-term and long-term goal (though of course pay attention to each question’s wording – for more tips on how to think about your MBA goals, check out this blog).

 No one is going to hold you to what you put in your essay, but it is important to think through and convey your plan.
 Your goals should also be attainable.
 Do not expect to become the CMO one year after business school.
 Look at sample job postings in your target companies and the required experience to determine what might be feasible for you.